Skagen, Denmark – Best Things to Do

 Skagens Museum, known as the Museum of Skagen in English, is a popular city museum with over 130,000 annual visitors.

 The Museum of Skagen was founded in 1908 and it is located inside the former inn of the Brøndum Hotel.
-In beautiful settings, you can get acquainted with the art of Denmark’s best artists in the realist era.
-A must-visit museum for any art or culture aficionadio who visits Skagen!
+In beautiful settings, you can get acquainted with the artworks of Denmark’s best artists in the realist era.
+A must-visit museum for any art or culture aficionado who happens to be in Skagen!

 It usually opens at 9 am, although some days at 10 am.
-It then closes at 17.
+It usually closes at 17.
 Stay updated on prices and opening hours on the official website.

 Ancher’s House